cloudfoundry/credhub/docs/authorization-and-permissions.md

 #### Manual ACL management

 Permissions can be managed in phase 1 via [requests to the API.][1]
-New access can be set on credentials [as they are created][2] or [after the fact][3].
+Permissions can be [updated][3].
 Permission modification/deletion is required per ACL entry, without inheritance or the ability to cascade changes.
 For example, if:
 - `/foo/password` ACL contains an entry for `actor: dan; operation: read`
 - `/foo/*` ACL contains an entry for `actor: dan; operation: read`